 Recipe Notes

-Note 1: Heat treat the flour in the microwave: Add the flour to a microwave-safe bowl.
-I recommend heat treating more than the recipe calls for (1/2 to 1 cup extra) just to ensure you have enough.
-Microwave on high in bursts of 30 seconds, stirring in between each burst.
+Note 1: Heat treat flour in the microwave: Add the flour to a microwave-safe bowl.
+I recommend heat treating more than the recipe calls for (1/2 to 1 cup extra) to ensure you have enough.
+Microwave on high in bursts of 30 seconds, stirring between each burst.
 Take your time stirring well to make sure none of the flour burns.
-Use a thermometer to test the flour in a few places to make sure it has reached 165 degrees F throughout all the flour.
-(If you get less than 165 degrees, return the flour for one more burst of 30 seconds.)ย
+Use a thermometer to test the flour in a few places to make sure it has reached 165°F throughout.

-Heat treat it in the oven: Preheat the oven to 300 degrees F. Line a large sheet pan (with sides) with a nonstick liner or parchment paper.
-Spread the flour on the pan (treat 1/2 to 1 cup more than you'll use).
-Bake the flour, removing and stirring it, every 1 and 1/2 minutes.
-Every time you remove the flour to stir, test it with the thermometer.
-As soon as it reaches 165 degrees F, it's safe.
+Heat treat in the oven: Preheat the oven to 300°F. Line a large sheet pan (with sides) with a nonstick liner or parchment paper.
+Spread the flour on the pan (treat 1/2 to 1 cup more than you’ll use).
+Bake the flour, removing and stirring it every 1 and 1/2 minutes.
+Every time you remove the flour, test it with the thermometer.
+As soon as it reaches 165°F, it’s safe.

 Nutrition